alibaghernejad/dotfiles/README.md

 ## Recommended Setup

 1. **Fork this repository**
-   Create your own copy so you can customize it without affecting the original.
+   Create your own copy so you can modify and customize it

 2. **Clone your fork**
    Replace `<your-username>` with your GitHub username.